-I identified pages with product managers, prioritized pages and features for MVP and beyond and created requirements based on business goals and user needs.
+I identified pages with product managers, prioritized pages and features for MVP and beyond, and created requirements based on business goals and user needs.

 WIREFRAME EXECUTION AND DESIGN OVERSIGHT

-I created all the wireframes and iterated based on feedback.
+I created all the wireframes and iterated them based on feedback.
 Due to the timeline and resources, we hired a design agency for visual design.
 I oversaw the design and made design updates when appropriate.

 Throughout the project, I presented works to gain buy-in from stakeholders.
-I also work with editors to make sure the design aligned with the content strategy.
+I also work with editors to make sure the design is aligned with the content strategy.

 Design sprint process